Awesome-SEO/seo-browser-extensions/README.md

 ## Please Note

-This repo will be syned to [browserextension.dev](https://browserextension.dev/seo-chrome-extensions) occasionally.
+This repo will be syned to the related page on [browserextension.dev](https://browserextension.dev/seo-chrome-extensions) ([GitHub for browserextension.dev](https://github.com/spekulatius/browserextension.dev/)) occasionally.